 The Bluefield College School of Nursing RN to BSN program is granted accreditation by the Commission on Collegiate Nursing Education (CCNE) for a period of ten years, from April 2018 until December 2028.
-The Bluefield College School of Nursing MSN program is granted accreditation by CCNE for a period of five years from April 2018 until December 2023.
+The Bluefield College School of Nursing MSN program and its certificate programs are granted accreditation by CCNE for a period of five years from April 2018 until December 2023.
 CCNE is recognized by the Department of Education and is a specialized/professional accrediting agency that strives to ensure the quality and integrity of baccalaureate and graduate nursing programs.
-CCNE accreditation evaluation reviews the program mission, goals, and expected outcomes; and an assessment of the performance of the program.
+CCNE accreditation evaluation reviews the program mission, goals, and expected outcomes, and an assessment of the performance of the program.

 The College has been approved for veteran compensation.
-Bluefield College has professional memberships in many nationally prestigious organizations.
+Bluefield College has professional Memberships in many nationally prestigious organizations.
 These organizations are listed on p.
-9.
+7.